pfragkiad/EndpointProviders/EndpointProviders/README.md

 }
 ```

-To add all endpoints from classes with the `IEndpointProvider` interface, we should use 2 methods as shown below:
+To add all endpoints from classes with the `IEndpointProvider` interface, we should use the `AddEndPointProviderFactory` before building the app, and the `AddEndpointsFromEndpointProviders` after building the app:

 ```cs
 using EndpointProviders;